 When putting each award or accomplishment on your resume, always include the official title of the award, the level of recognition (national, international, state, industry-specific) and the date of recognition.
 Also include the purpose of the award and what accomplishments it specifically recognizes.

-For example: "Awarded the 2018 National High School Musical Theatre Award for Best Performance by an Actress".
+Example: "Awarded the 2018 National High School Musical Theatre Award for Best Performance by an Actress".